Places To Stay Near The Giants Causeway

 Rooms facing the Atlantic best have panoramic views across the north coast past Dunluce Castle and Portrush toward Portstewart Strand for their sunset coastal sea views.

 The hotel offers free parking, which is handy when it’s normally $8.50 per day to park in the visitor Centre, free wifi and is only a stone’s throw from the main event making the Causeway Hotel the perfect location for visiting the Giants Causeway or just Northern Ireland in general.
+All guest rooms have en-suite bathrooms, adding to the comfort and contemporary furnishings of the hotel.

 Check Availability